Glossary

 Attributive clause

-Attributsatz; a subordinate clause that gives more details about a subject or an object (usually in form of a relative clause)
+Attributsatz; a subordinate clause that answers the question which? or which one? by giving more details about a subject or an object (usually a relative clause).

 Hier ist das Buch, das du unbedingt lesen musst.